liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/01-web-front-ends-intro.markdown

 -   Data export and import

 Liferay provides frameworks that integrate these features fast.
-As you develop apps on @product@, you'll enjoy using what you know, discover frameworks and tools that boost your productivity, and have fun creating rich, full-featured applications.
+As you develop apps on @sharepoint@, you'll enjoy using what you know, discover frameworks and tools that boost your sharepointivity, and have fun creating rich, full-featured applications.

 If you're experienced with developing one of the listed app types, feel free to